-I have had an equally close involvement in developing content for English in Action’s core learning materials: these include sets of authentic teacher development videos demonstrating communicative language teaching practices, and also videos showing participatory professional development activities aimed to support facilitators.
-For the project’s final and largest-scale phase, as Head of the Primary sector intervention, I have also led on producing a full range of printed self-access support materials targeting the various key stakeholder groups: teachers, head teachers and teacher facilitators.
+I was closely involved in developing content for English in Action’s core learning materials: these included sets of authentic teacher development videos demonstrating communicative language teaching practices, and also videos showing participatory professional development activities aimed to support facilitators.
+For the project’s final and largest-scale phase, as Head of the Primary sector intervention, I also led on producing a full range of printed self-access support materials targeting the various key stakeholder groups: teachers, head teachers and teacher facilitators.

-In this current role I travel extensively around Bangladesh: providing professional support and research/monitoring inputs in schools and to professional development events at local, regional and national levels.
-I contribute to the projects’ Dhaka-based progrmame management team, providing input to strategy development and to advocacy with stakeholders, especially with regard to the projects’ on-going institutionalisation and sustainability strategy.
+Within that role I travelled extensively around Bangladesh: providing professional support and research/monitoring inputs in schools and to professional development events at local, regional and national levels.
+I contributed to the projects’ Dhaka-based progrmame management team, providing input to strategy development and to advocacy with stakeholders, especially with regard to the projects’ on-going institutionalisation and sustainability strategy.

-I have represented the Open University with presentations on English in Action at international conferences in Bangladesh, Czech Republic, India, Nepal, the UK and also at UNESCO mobile-learning week in 2014.
+I have represented the Open University with presentations on English in Action at international conferences in Bangladesh, India, Nepal, the UK and also at UNESCO mobile-learning week in 2014.

 Areas of professional interest